tantamount-classic/tantamount-classic.github.io/index.markdown

 The Fall '11 pledge class was a historic pledge class;
 this pledge class holds the record for the lowest percentage of boners for a single pledge class in Pi chapter history.
-A close second was that pledge class with Tyler Ballay and Ricky Nicolay.
+A close second was that pledge class with Ballay and Nicolay.
 The pledge class with the highest percentange of boners in Pi chapter history was of course Fall '10.